Think you buy your cruise and that’s all your spend on your vacation? That’s not the case.

 Take a look…

 Keep in mind that these are just averages across the entire cruise company, including all of its cruise lines.
-What you spend will vary based on your individual habits.
+Obviously what you spend on the ship will vary based on the cruise line and also based on your individual habits.

 If you enjoy having drinks each day or going on excursions at each port, you might spend more.
 If you enjoy just hanging by the pool and don’t need to go shopping or gambling to have a good time, then you would likely spend less than these averages.

-Either way, if you’re a first-time cruiser and not sure what you might spend on the ship, the average of 40% gives you a good ballpark figure for budgeting.
+Either way, if you’re a first-time cruiser and not sure what you might spend on the ship, the average of about 50% or $100 per person, per day gives you a good ballpark figure for budgeting.
 And you can see that you might spend more or less depending on which cruise company you sail with.

 Want to spend less cash?
 Be sure to read our 32 tips for saving money on a cruise.